-- The minimum temperature or wind chill is forecasted to be approximately -5 degrees Fahrenheit or lower. - Weather or environmental conditions are such that a high incidence of cold-related illnesses or injuries can reasonably be expected. - Actions: - DES will schedule a routine conference call and brief partners on the potential weather impact of an extreme cold event and review current plans and response measures that would be taken, should additional actions be warranted during the storm or immediately after. - Identify sheltering resources available in the community to manage populations greater than the resources that are normally available, including American Red Cross and Salvation Army. - o Identify transportation assets for individuals unable to self-transport. - Identify roles and expectations of agencies, should an Incident Command Structure be put forth and/or sheltering operations are put in-place. - Distribution of Press Releases to managing health and decreasing risk during cold weather.
+- O DES will schedule a routine conference call and brief partners on the potential weather impact of an extreme cold event and review current plans and response measures that would be taken, should additional actions be warranted during the storm or immediately after. - o Identify sheltering resources available in the community to manage populations greater than the resources that are normally available, including American Red Cross and Salvation Army. - o Identify transportation assets for individuals unable to self-transport. - o Identify roles and expectations of agencies, should an Incident Command Structure be put forth and/or sheltering operations are put in-place. - O Distribution of Press Releases to managing health and decreasing risk during cold weather.